darpanjbora/Helping-Buddy/README.md

 # Helping-Buddy
-It is a android application for emergency situations.
+It is an android application for emergency situations.

-Integration of google map API helps in sending the accurate location of the victim to the emergency contact.
+Integration of Google Map API helps in sending the accurate location of the victim to the emergency contact.

 Screenshots :

 Interface of the application :
 ![alt text](https://github.com/darpanjbora/Helping-Buddy/blob/master/Screenshots/Screenshot_20161123-220153.png)

 Format of the emergency mail :
 ![alt text](https://github.com/darpanjbora/Helping-Buddy/blob/master/Screenshots/Screenshot_20161123-220221.png)